 Whatever the reason, this is a dangerous vulnerability.
 What I am revealing here is nothing that hasn’t been revealed in books, YouTube videos, podcasts, and blog posts long before this one.
 The point: a lot of people know about this.
-The information is widely available, and the necessary tools can often be quickly fabricated out of garbage.
+The information is widely available.
+The necessary tools can often be quickly fabricated out of garbage.
 What is less talked about is how to correct such a vulnerability.
 Let’s look at the technique, then we’ll look at the fix.

 Next, before your begin shimming the latch, you need to ascertain that either there is no deadbolt present or the deadbolt is not locked.
 If there is no deadbolt, you’re good to go.
 If there is, you can see if the deadbolt is engaged or not by using your shim.
 People often take security shortcuts for the sake of convenience, and deadbolts sometimes don’t get locked.
 To check, simply insert your shim between the door and jamb at the height of the deadbolt.
 If it slips through easily the deadbolt is not locked.
 When it runs into the deadbolt…well, there’s your answer, pal.

 Once you are sure the deadbolt is not locked, you can begin.
 First, pull the door toward you as hard as you can.
 This gives the best possible chance that the dead-latch will extend fully.
 Listen carefully for the dead latch to fall into the strike plate.
 If you don’t hear it this could simply mean that the dead latch is already set.
 Insert your shim between the door and the jamb, just above the knob’s latch.
 Insert it at an angle as shown in the photo below.

-Coming in at an angle like this helps the card to get between the strike plate and the latch, by introducing it a little at a time.
+Coming in at an angle like this helps the card to get between the strike plate and the latch.
+You introduce the shim material a little at a time.
 Keep applying downward and inward pressure on the card.
 DO NOT come straight in toward the latch.

 At the same time, grasp the door knob and “wiggle” the rapidly in an inward/outward motion.
 It is possible for the latch to bind against the strike plate; wiggling the door can take some pressure of the latch and allow the shim to slip in.

-Defending against this technique is fairly easy: have a correctly installed deadbolt on all your exterior doors that is used at all times.
+Defending against this technique is fairly easy: have a correctly installed deadbolt on all your exterior doors.
+Ensure that your deadbolt is used at all times.
 Some of you may be unable to install a deadbolt.
 While deadbolts can cost as little as $12, you do need some tools to install one.
 That may be cost prohibitive for some people.
 You may also live in an apartment where the installation of a deadbolt is not allowed.
-I have lived in such places, (though I never will again).
-So, bottom line: deadbolt if at all possible, but it may not be possible for you some of you.
+I have lived in such places, (though I hope never to again).
+So, bottom line: deadbolt if at all possible.

-If installing a deadbolt is not possible, your best bet is to adjust the door so that it cannot close “too far” allowing the dead latch to fall into the strike plate.
+If installing a deadbolt is not possible, adjust the door so that it cannot close “too far.”
+If it allows the dead latch to fall into the strike plate it needs adjusting.
 The simplest way I have found to accomplish this is by adding something to the door jamb to limit how far it can close.

 You are limited only by your imagination.
 If you have the appropriate tools you could rip down narrow strips of wood and glue it to the jamb once the sufficient width has been found.
 A wooden, #2 pencil placed against the jam might prevent the door from over-closing.
 Believe it or not, on at least three separate doors I have been able to correct the issue by placing a couple of pieces of 9mm brass into the weather stripping.
 You may have to play with this; 9mm brass may be too large or small, preventing the door from closing sufficiently, or still allowing it to close too far.

 This is a pretty awesome technique.
 It works way, way more often than it should.
 Even if there’s a nice deadbolt on the door, don’t count this technique out.
 Convenience often wins out over security.
 For your own security, make no mistake: this is a serious vulnerability.
 Test your door.
 If your dead latch falls into the strike and you don’t have a deadbolt, fix this issue ASAP.
 Preferably, fix it buy buying a high-quality deadbolt.